rainwolf/SitD/README.md

 ## features

-This app allows multiple identities, each with a different database protected by a password, the databases are protected by SQLCipher.
+- This app allows multiple identities, each with a different database protected by a password, the databases are protected by SQLCipher.
 In theory, you could allow a friend use the app with his own password, and if you don't know their password, you don't have access to that identity and messages.
 Plausible deniability.
+- Key exchange can be repeated, together with P2P key exchange, this makes a great countermeasure against an adversary who can solve the discrete logarithm problem.

 This wouldn't have been possible without
 - [Pond](https://github.com/agl/pond)